 Of course, the same applies to a hot surface ignition gas furnace as you check the voltage output from the control module or furnace control board, which on most gas furnaces, the voltage is 120 volts with a few being rated at 240 volts.
 Another exception being the Honeywell smart valve, which is 24 volts to the small hot surface igniter, which is located at the pilot light.

 Hot Surface Ignition

-Furthermore, on the hot surface ignition gas furnaces if the voltage output is there to the igniter it is possible the igniter is bad.
-To check the igniter you can Ohm it to make sure it has resistance.
-If no resistance is read (open circuit) then the igniter is broken or cracked and needs to be replaced.
+Furthermore, on the hot surface ignition gas furnaces, if the voltage output is there to the igniter, the igniter may be bad.
+To check the igniter, you can Ohm it to make sure it has resistance.
+If no resistance is read (open circuit), then the igniter is broken or cracked and needs to be replaced.

-It is also absolutely essential that any gas furnace ignition system has a good ground.
-A good ground to the control board or control module.
-This will ensure the 24 volts system is not a floating 24 volts.
-This means the 24 volts cannot float from one leg to the other.
-When a proper ground is done on the control voltage the 24 volts will not float.
-Rather, you will have the 24 volts on a single leg.
-This is what you need on the electronic ignition gas furnace controls.
+It is also essential that any gas furnace ignition system has a good ground.
+The module needs good ground to the control board or control module.
+That ensures the 24 volts system is not a floating 24 volts.
+That means the 24 volts cannot float from one leg to the other.
+When it has a proper ground, the control voltage, the 24 volts, does not float.
+Instead, you have the 24 volts on a single leg.
+That is what you need on the electronic ignition gas furnace controls.

-Other gas furnace problems exist however these are the most common one can look for when troubleshooting.
+Other gas furnace problems exist; however, these are the most common ones that can look for when troubleshooting.
 Later we’ll add some more gas furnace problems in this article.
-We will also have other articles in this series to help resolve problems with gas furnaces.

 Electronic Ignition Gas Furnace Troubleshooting